-Administration of Opiate Antagonists (e.g., Narcan) by Meridian Technology Center Personnel
+Administration of Emergency Opioid (e.g., Naloxone) by Meridian Technology Center Personnel

-Meridian Technology Center medical personnel (certified school nurse or any other nurse employed by or under contract with the technology center) or any other person designated by the Superintendent may administer an opiate antagonist for a suspected opiate overdose by a student or other individual exhibiting signs of an opiate overdose.
+Meridian Technology Center medical personnel (certified school nurse or any other nurse employed by or under contract with the technology center) or any other person designated by the Superintendent may administer, regardless of whether there is a prescription or standing order in place, an emergency opioid antagonist for a suspected opioid overdose by a student or other individual exhibiting signs of an opiate overdose.

-The Superintendent may authorize one or more Meridian employees to receive training offered by the Department of Mental Health and Substance Abuse Services, a law enforcement agency or any other entity in recognizing the signs of an opiate overdose and administering an opiate antagonist.
+The Superintendent may authorize one or more Meridian employees to receive training offered by the Department of Mental Health and Substance Abuse Services, a law enforcement agency or any other entity in recognizing the signs of an opioid overdose and administering an emergency opioid.
 The Superintendent may designate persons to receive this training who have been required to receive annual training in cardiopulmonary resuscitation and the Heimlich maneuver (70 Okla.
 Stat. §1210.199).
-Furthermore, if a person or persons designated and trained to administer an opiate antagonist are absent, the Superintendent or designee may authorize any person to administer an opiate antagonist to a student or other individual exhibiting signs of an overdose.
+Furthermore, if a person or persons designated and trained to administer an emergency opioid antagonist are absent, the Superintendent or designee may authorize any person, regardless of whether there is a prescription or standing order in place, to administer an emergency opiate antagonist to a student or other individual exhibiting signs of an overdose.

-Any person administering an opiate antagonist to a student or other individual at a Meridian site or Meridian-sponsored event, in a manner consistent with addressing opiate overdose, shall be covered by Oklahoma's Good Samaritan Act.
-In the event of a suspected overdose, the technology center and its employees or designees shall be immune from civil liability in relation to the administration of an opiate antagonist.
+Any person administering an opiate opioid to a student or other individual at a Meridian site or Meridian-sponsored event, in a manner consistent with addressing opioid overdose, shall be covered by Oklahoma's Good Samaritan Act.
+In the event of a suspected overdose, the technology center and its employees or designees shall be immune from civil liability in relation to the administration of an emergency opioid.